 Offer to pick-up your children.
 Your ex may welcome your offer to pick up the children from an activity that you otherwise normally wouldn’t.
 You can also ask your ex for consent to take the children out for pizza or ice cream for an hour before dropping the children off.

 Offer to host a “sleep over”.
 This may work really well if your ex is planning on ringing in the new year at a party.
 Tell your ex to enjoy a well-deserved “night off” by letting you host a sleepover at your house, where your children can invite a friend.

 Use Skype/webcam.
 Give the gift of facetime!
 Even though you are not in the same room, of course, Skype and similar options are still meaningful ways of staying connected with your childre.
 Offer a simple and concrete for a holiday Skype call, i.e., a 20-minute Skype call later on Christmas morning so the kids can show your their gifts.

 It’s always better to get it in writing, so if you do agree to an informal change to your parenting time plan, consider writing it up and having your former spouse sign (ideally in the presence of your attorneys!), or at least get some kind of written evidence – such as a text conversation agreeing to the modified holiday plan.
 You may also wish to formally modify your child custody agreement to include any updated holiday agreement…and keep your holidays merry and bright for years to come.

 Have questions about your child custody arrangements?
 Not quite sure about how to share parenting time over the holidays?
 Are visitation swaps tense?
 We can help.
-For answers to these questions and more, please contact us to schedule your free attorney consultation.
+For answers to these questions and more, please contact us to schedule your initial attorney consultation.